eminentspoon/picoplasma_homeassistant/README.md

 # Troubleshooting

 There are plenty of logging messages output via console if you run with a connected COM port (e.g. run via Thonny hooked up to the Pico) which should hopefully point you in the right direction.
 If you're cycling white flashing lights, this is failing to connect to Wifi.

+"MQTTException: 5" means that your broker expects a user name and password.
+Check your broker, the default private broker with Home Assistant can use the user identities from Home Assistant or you can create local users.

+If it connects and is waiting, and all seems good but nothing happens, double check that you have updated all the names (in particular if you swapped "jar_light" out for another name, search for it in the main.py as well as in your Home Assistant configuration to help find all the spots).